Breast augmentation (enlargement)

 - Cohesive silicone implants give a firmer feel and can come in more shapes

-- Textured liquid implants with a simple round shape often give as good results as shaped cohesive-gel implants
+- Liquid implants with a simple round shape often give as good results as shaped cohesive-gel implants

 - The Medicines and Healthcare products regulatory Agency (MHRA) is responsible for ensuring the safety of implantable medical devices, including breast implants.